mohsenoid/Android-Interview-Questions/KOTLIN.md

 26. #### What is suspend function in Kotlin Coroutines?

-    Suspend function is the building block of the Coroutines in Kotlin.
-Suspend function is a function that could be started, paused, and resume.
-To use a suspend function, we need to use the suspend keyword in our normal function definition.
+    The suspend function is the building block of the Coroutines in Kotlin.
+The suspend function is a function that can be started, paused, and resumed.
+To use a suspend function, we need to use the `suspend` keyword in our normal function definition.

 27. #### What is the difference between Launch and Async in Kotlin Coroutines?